Election 2020: Labour ups top tax rate for high-earners - Grant Robertson

 Meanwhile, Nash said a Labour Government is prepared to implement a Digital Services Tax (DST).

-Current projections from IRD estimate a DST will raised between $30 million and $80 million of revenue a year, he said.
+Current projections from IRD estimate a DST will raise between $30 million and $80 million of revenue a year, he said.

 What the tax thresholds would look like under a re-elected Labour Government: